-Here is a great video I recommend to watch by Mind Smash who talks about the strategy Joshua used behind his jab and boxing IQ to defeat Ruiz Jr in their rematch:
+Here is a great video I recommend watching by Mind Smash who talks about the strategy Joshua used behind his jab and boxing IQ to defeat Ruiz Jr in their rematch:

 Using genetics to his advantage

-In the heavyweight division, efficient and clean technique are sometimes all you need due to the force of mass behind the punches that are thrown.
+In the heavyweight division, efficient and clean techniques are sometimes all you need due to the force of mass behind the punches that are thrown.

-But despite this, every time Joshua hits his opponent’s cleanly, they will feel the damage in most cases and not recover.
-Even against Wladimir Klitschko this was seen, a very experienced heavyweight champion that could not withstand Joshua’s power and pressure once he was hit cleanly.
+But despite this, every time Joshua hits his opponent cleanly, they will feel the damage in most cases and not recover.
+Even against Wladimir Klitschko, this was seen, as a very experienced heavyweight champion that could not withstand Joshua’s power and pressure once he was hit cleanly.